ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>In the past two years we doubled down on our investment in developer experience and performance — in every single release we’ve been…</blockquote>

 <h3>4.
-How to Get Express to Output Nicely Formatted HTML? - <a href="https://medium.com/javascript-in-plain-english/how-to-get-express-to-output-nicely-formatted-html-6467b1d67c20" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Start a Successful YouTube Automation Channel in the Personal Finance Niche - <a href="https://medium.com/@farhantabassum49/how-to-start-a-successful-youtube-automation-channel-in-the-personal-finance-niche-2682a95981c0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `Muhammad Farhan`**

-<blockquote>Sometimes, we want to get Express to output nicely formatted HTML.</blockquote>
+<blockquote>How to Start a Successful YouTube Automation Channel in the Personal Finance Niche</blockquote>

 <h3>5.
 Web Development For Data Scientists - <a href="https://medium.com/chifi-media/web-development-for-data-scientists-8baf00d3e199" target="_blank" rel="noopener noreferrer">link</a></h3>